gagop/slowclap/README.md

 # slowclap

 The SlowClap A/B library is a small library designed to make implementing A/B tests in C# applications easier.
 It can also be used to gradually introduce new features into the application in order to detect any problems as soon as possible.
+Library is thread-safe.

 # Installation

 To get started with SlowClap, install the NuGet package using the following command:

 ```
-dotnet add package SlowClap
+dotnet add package Gago.SlowClap
 ```

 # Example usage